Zoom on the Generac XC8000E

 Thanks to a built-in fuel gauge, the generator allows you to quickly, conveniently and easily check the gas level at a glance.

 The Generac XC8000E is EPA-approved and CARB-compliant.
-Therefore, its sale and purchase are permitted in all of the 50 states, including California.
+Thus, selling and purchasing this generator is allowed in each of the 50 states, including California.

 The Generac XC8000E versus other generators